The Children's Investment Fund Foundation: Activities

 In 2013, CIFF committed to spend $787 million over 7 years to tackle malnutrition.
 This was part of a total pledge of $4.1 billion towards reducing malnutrition announced at the Nutrition for Growth summit in London, co-hosted by the United Kingdom, Brazil and CIFF.

 In 2012, CIFF was one of the signatories of the London Declaration on Neglected Tropical Diseases, a WHO inspired collaborative disease eradication programme of 10 neglected tropical diseases.

 The Clinton Foundation lists CIFF among 7 organisations from which it received more than US$25 million.

 According to the OECD, CIFF provided USD 253.4 million for development in 2019, of which 98.9% was provided in the form of grants and 1.1% in the form of non-grants.

+CIFF has donated more than £150,000 to the environmental pressure group Extinction Rebellion.
+As of January 2022, CIFF was the single biggest individual donor to the group.